Ada English

+Adeline English (Eithne Inglis; 10 January 1875 – 27 January 1944) was an Irish revolutionary politician and psychiatrist.
+English was dedicated to the reform of Ireland's large custodial psychiatric institutions throughout her life.
+She was a Sinn Féin TD in the Second Dáil from 1921 to 1922 for the National University of Ireland constituency.
+She voted against the Anglo-Irish Treaty in January 1922.

 Early life and family

 English was born in Cahersiveen, County Kerry, to Patrick English and Nora McCardle of Mullingar, County Westmeath.
 She had four siblings, including two brothers, Pierce (who became a doctor in Castlerea) and Frank (who became a bank official).
 Her father was a pharmacist and a member of the Mullingar Town Commissioners while her grandfather, Richard, had been Master of the Old Castle Workhouse in the town.

 Medical career

 She was educated at the Loreto Convent in Mullingar and graduated from the Royal University of Ireland (she attended Queen's College Galway) in 1903, reputedly as one of the first female psychiatrists in Ireland.
 She served at the Mater, Richmond, and Temple Street hospitals in Dublin.
 For a short period, she had an appointment at a London hospital before, in 1904, taking the position of assistant Resident Medical Superintendent (RMS) at the Lunatic Asylum (now St. Brigid's Hospital), in Ballinasloe, and also worked part-time in Castlerea Mental Hospital.
 She developed occupational therapy to a high degree and under her direction Ballinasloe was the first mental hospital in Ireland to use electric convulsive therapy.
 In October 1914, she was appointed to a lecturership in mental disease in University College Galway, a position she retained until February 1943.
 In 1921, she was offered the position of RMS of Sligo Mental Hospital by Austin Stack, Secretary of State for Home Affairs, but she decided to stay in Ballinasloe, where she was later appointed, in 1941, to the position of RMS.
 She retired from this position in December 1943.